José Francisco Torres: International career

-Torres was eligible to choose between representing Mexico, the nation of his father's heritage and where he played club football, or his native United States.
+Torres was eligible to choose between representing Mexico, the nation of his father's heritage and where he played club soccer, or his native United States.
 Both national federations had been tracking Torres' progress at Pachuca.

 Torres was invited by Peter Nowak to play for the United States U-23 team at the 2008 Summer Olympics in Beijing.
 Torres declined the invitation when Pachuca promised a position in their starting lineup if he stayed with the club.
 However, only three months later, on October 2, 2008, Torres announced his intention to represent the United States at the international level, and was called in to the U.S. camp by Bob Bradley within days.

 He made his U.S. debut against Cuba on October 11, 2008, coming on as a substitute for Heath Pearce in the sixty-eighth minute.
 He made his first start against Trinidad and Tobago four days later.
 Torres was also included in the roster that played against Mexico in February 2009, but did not play.
 He was a member of the U.S. squad for the 2009 Confederations Cup but did not play in the tournament.
 He was selected to the 23-man roster to represent the United States at the 2010 World Cup in South Africa and started a group stage game against Slovenia.

 Torres continued to be a part of the U.S. set up under Bradley's successor, Jürgen Klinsmann, and was part of the qualification cycle for the 2014 FIFA World Cup.
 Despite being a part of the 2013 Gold Cup winning team, he ended falling outside of Klinsmann's plans, and ultimately was not part of the U.S. team that went to the World Cup in Brazil.